 This is paying a portion of a full payment for a partial month.
-This may apply when you lease or leave storage on any day other than the 1st of the month.
+This may apply when you lease storage on any day other than the 1st of the month.
 A pro-rated payment for the 15th of the month would be ½ the full amount.

 A term to is used for both the amount due and payment made by the tenant for storage.
 Be careful to note when the rent payment is due each month.

 A legal contract for storage rental that specifies all terms and conditions.
 Most-every storage facility. requires a lease, signed by the tenant, to rent storage.

 A temporary hold on a space, backed by payment, that guarantees the space will be available on moving day.
 Subject to availability, a reservation may transferable to any sized unit.